ship.energy

 Session 1 – Costing compliance: adapting to regional and global regulatory mandates

+This session will discuss the requirements and implementation of regional environmental regulations, including FuelEU Maritime and the EU’s Emissions Trading System (ETS).
 Speakers will consider the regulatory environment from the perspective of maritime stakeholders who operate at island and small ports, and they will focus on the compliance options available to shipowners and operators.
 Discussion will also focus on the regulatory obligations placed on ports, including the provision of shore power.
+The impact of the introduction of the Mediterranean ECA in May 2025 on conventional bunker supply will also be addressed.

 11:00 am